 If you are a healthcare provider, please visit smoke free resources for resources to use in your health setting.

 You’re probably aware that smoking has negative effects on your health.
 Read more about the health risks of smoking – NHS.UK for you and those around you.

 Passive smoking is also a big risk to friends and family members, especially children.
 Secondhand smoke can increase a non-smoker's risk of getting lung cancer by 24% and the risk of getting heart disease by 25%.
 Read more about passive smoking-NHS.UK and its risks.

 For more information on secondhand smoke and smoke-free policies, visit Action on Smoking and Health

 It’s a fact that smoke free spaces help those who want to quit smoking have a better chance of success.
 The Isle of Man’s ambition is to become smoke free by 2030.
 This starts with the completion of the Department of Health and Social Care’s (DHSC) smoke-free policy, which makes all DHSC and Manx Care sites completely smoke free on 1 April 2022.
 Find out more about Smoke Free Isle of Man.

 Confidentiality and Consent

 Clients registering with the Quit4you service register their contact information for the purpose of receiving advice on smoking cessation.
-As part of your initial assessment and Quit Plan you may be offered Nicotine Replacement Therapy (NRT), in order to receive this prescribed medication we will require your consent to share this prescribed medication with your registered GP Practice, to add to your patient record.
+As part of your initial assessment and Quit Plan you may be offered Nicotine Replacement Therapy (NRT), in order to receive this medication we will require your consent to share this information with your registered GP Practice, to add to your patient record.

 Any information provided by and about you is processed by the Public Health Directorate, Cabinet Office, Quit4You Smoking Cessation Service.
 Statistical information reported is anonymised.
 Information will only be shared without consent if there is an express lawful basis for doing so.